 there must be a fall

 and the part of the world

 She welcomed the end of summer’s oppression,

 the pressure under, over, everywhere

 having cooked her from within.

 In summer, the sun weighed down

 someplace else where she never had to fear

-being suspect for being something
+being suspect for being something less than ideal

 like a perfectly cool breeze.